Squad code of conduct

 Throughout the course of the year there will be different routines set.
 When these are emailed out please print them off and stick them in your child’s gym books before their next session.
 Please make sure your child practices these routines at home regularly.

 The squad coach will select suitable floor music for each gymnast in consultation with the gymnasts and the choreographer.
 The set requirements will be established for the gymnasts and these will be placed into the girls Floor routine.
-The choreographer will generally spend time in private sessions to develop and teach the floor routine to the gymnast depending on the gymnasts ability to pick up the routine.
+The choreographer may need to spend time in private sessions to develop and teach the floor routine to the gymnast depending on the gymnasts ability to pick up the routine.
 This will possibly occur outside of training times and in consultation with parents.
 As with all artistic endeavours, the routine will develop and change over time due to different competition requirements or maturity of the gymnasts dance ability, however the music will remain the same.
 The gymnast will work with the choreographer on an ongoing basis to consolidate and modify the routine when and where required by the coach or choreographer.
 Please be aware that composing a routine will take a coach between 5 – 10 hours to choreograph plus teaching time.
 The cost of the music is paid for by Virtue therefore Virtue owns the piece of music that has been chosen and it remains the property of the Club.
+Elite level gymnasts may be charged for a “administration fee” for all new music.

 To assist parents and gymnasts in understanding this process we have outlined below a few points that are important in this process: